5 Red Flags of a Bad Home Warranty Company

 What are the most common reasons home warranty claims get denied?

-Recent 2026 surveys show that pre-existing conditions and items not covered each represent nearly 29% of denied claims, making them the top two reasons.
+The 2026 This Old House survey found that pre-existing conditions and items not covered each represent nearly 29% of denied claims, followed by repair costs exceeding coverage limits at 20% and lack of maintenance at 13%.
 Companies may also deny claims if you used a non-network technician for emergency repairs, or if a coverage cap on a specific system was already reached.
-Reading your contract carefully before purchase, especially the exclusions section, is the best way to understand your real risk.
-Our guide on home warranty exclusions breaks down the most common ones in detail.
+Our guide on home warranty exclusions breaks down the most common ones in detail so you can spot them before you buy.

 Are deceptive home warranty mailers a real problem?

 Yes, this is a growing and well-documented issue.
-In October 2025, Fannie Mae filed a federal lawsuit against four home warranty companies for using its name on unsolicited mailers with urgent phrases like "Time Sensitive" and "Final Notice" to mislead borrowers.
+In October 2025, Fannie Mae filed a federal trademark lawsuit against four home warranty companies for using its name on unsolicited mailers with urgent phrases like "Official Business" and "Immediate Response Needed" to mislead borrowers, and the case remains active in mid-2026.
 Fannie Mae has publicly confirmed it is not affiliated with any home warranty company.
 Always call your mortgage lender directly to verify any warranty-related mail, and learn more in our guide on home warranty scams.

 What should I do if my home warranty claim is wrongfully denied?